The Pulse of K-Entertainment

 Why is Korean central to Festival d'Avignon in 2026?

 Festival d'Avignon selected Korean as its 2026 guest language, making it the first Asian language to hold that role.
-The decision positions Korean literature, theatre, dance, and performance as a central artistic force rather than a niche international side program.
+The move places Korean literature, theatre, dance, and performance at the center of one of Europe's highest-visibility arts programs rather than treating them as a peripheral international add-on.

 Which Korean artists appear in the Avignon 2026 conversation?

-The 2026 lineup linked to HITKULTR coverage includes Han Kang, Lee Hye-young, Isabelle Huppert in Oiseau, plus works by Koo Ja-ha, Her Sung-im, Lee Kyung-sung, Lee Jin-yeob, Lee Jar-ram, and Liquid Sound.
-That spread shows unusual breadth across forms.
+The 2026 program linked to HITKULTR coverage includes Han Kang, Lee Hye-young, Isabelle Huppert in Oiseau, plus works by Koo Ja-ha, Lee Jar-ram, Her Sung-im, Lee Jin-yeob, Lee Kyung-sung, and Liquid Sound.
+That spread matters because it shows Avignon backing a full Korean performance field, not a single prestige name.

 Latest Articles